Nikita Zaitsev: Toronto Maple Leafs

 On 2 May 2016, Zaitsev signed a one-year, entry-level contract with the Maple Leafs.
 He made his pre-season debut with the club on 2 October, scoring a goal in a 3–2 win over the rival Montreal Canadiens.
 On 12 October 2016, Zaitsev made his official NHL debut in a 5–4 loss to the Ottawa Senators in the 2016–17 season opener, and was singled out for his good play by coach Mike Babcock.
 He scored his first NHL goal on 17 December 2016 against the Pittsburgh Penguins.
 By the end of the season, Zaitsev had accumulated 36 points, second most on the team and had earned a top-four spot among Toronto's defencemen, playing on the penalty kill and power play units.
 In the playoffs, Zaitsev missed the first two games and upon his return, was tasked with shutting down Alexander Ovechkin's line in the Maple Leafs' series with the Washington Capitals.
 The Capitals went on to beat the Maple Leafs in six games.

 On 2 May 2017, Zaitsev signed a new seven-year, $31.5 million contract with Toronto carrying an average annual value of $4.5 million.
 This was based on his play from the previous season where he was one of the minutes played leaders among Maple Leafs' defencemen.
 During the 2017–18 season, Zaitsev was placed on injured reserve (IR) with a lower body injury on 17 December 2017.
 He had 7 points in 18 games with Toronto before being placed on IR.
 After missing 17 games, he returned to the lineup on 30 January 2018 for a game against the New York Islanders.
 Though used heavily by the Maple Leafs his play was not as good as in his first season and he only amassed 13 points in 60 games.
-He finished the 2018–19 season with 14 points in 81 games and faced criticism for his play during the playoffs in which he lead the Maple Leafs in turnovers with 11.
+He finished the 2018–19 season with 14 points in 81 games and faced criticism for his play during the playoffs in which he led the Maple Leafs in turnovers with 11.
 That offseason Zaitsev reportedly requested a trade out of Toronto.